Addiction Studies (ADST)

 Pre-requisites: graduate standing.

 This course explores the theoretical foundation in the clinical assessment, treatment and management of suicidal risk over time through case management with suicidal persons.
 Additionally, we will review instructions in “evidenced-based” and “best practices” for the treatment and case management with the suicidal person within the scope of practice.
-We also have role play exercises that include therapeutic interventions, initial treatment planning including case notes, coordination of services and referral.
+We also have role play exercises that include therapeutic interventions and initial treatment planning including case notes.

 ADST 576.
 ADDICTION: A BIOPSYCHOSOCIAL APPROACH.
 4 Credits.